MajedElwardy/DNUL_Classifier/README.md

 ## Instructions

-This file includes a brief description of the DNUL classifier with some explanations of how to run this code.
+To run the code:

-First of all you have to `clone` this directory or you can download the files by [clicking here](https://github.com/MajedElwardy/DNUL_Classifier/archive/master.zip).
+1. `clone` this repository to your computer or you can download the files by [clicking here](https://github.com/MajedElwardy/DNUL_Classifier/archive/master.zip).